awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-walk.md

 **Before You Begin**
 Before you start these walkthroughs, complete the following tasks\.
 + Update SSM Agent on the instances you want to inventory\.
 By running the latest version of SSM Agent, you ensure that you can collect metadata for all supported inventory types\.
-For information about how to update SSM Agent by using State Manager, see [Walkthrough: Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
+For information about how to update SSM Agent by using State Manager, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
 + Verify that your instances meet Systems Manager prerequisites\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.
 + \(Optional\) Create a JSON file to collect custom inventory\.
 For more information, see [Working with Custom Inventory](sysman-inventory-custom.md)\.